Tucker Carlson is leaving Fox News, network announces

 The company specified 20 broadcasts that it said were defamatory, including a Jan.
 26, 2021, episode of Carlson's show featuring MyPillow founder Mike Lindell.

-Dominion and Fox News reached a settlement agreement just before lawyers for the two sides were set to deliver opening statements in Delaware state court.
+Dominion and Fox News reached a settlement agreement just before lawyers for the two sides were set to deliver opening statements in Delaware state court last week.

 In an exchange with members of his staff in early January 2021, Carlson wrote, "We are very, very close to being able to ignore Trump most nights.
 I truly can't wait," and "I hate him passionately."